Uniqueness in inverse acoustic and electromagnetic scattering by penetrable obstacles with embedded objects: The inverse acoustic scattering problem

 \section{The inverse acoustic scattering problem}

-In this section we introduce the new technique to prove the unique determination of the inhomogeneous penetrable obstacle $D$ from the far-field pattern $u^\infty(\wi{x};d)$ for all $\wi{x},d\in S^2$.
+In this section we introduce the new technique to prove the unique determination of the inhomogeneous penetrable obstacle $D$ (or the support $D$ of the inhomogeneous medium in the case $\la=1$) from the far-field pattern $u^\infty(\wi{x};d)$ for all $\wi{x},d\in S^2$, disregarding its contents $n$ and $D_b$.
 Our method is based on constructing a well-posed interior transmission problem in a {\em small} domain associated with the Helmholtz or modified Helmholtz equation.
 Here, a key role is played by the smallness of the domain which ensures that the given wave number $k$ is not a transmission eigenvalue of the constructed interior transmission problem for the case $\la=1$.
 It should be noted that all the previous methods do not work for the case $\la=1$.
 For the case $\la\not=1$ which has been considered previously, our method gives a simplified proof.
-Furthermore, our method also works for the electromagnetic case, as shown in the next section, and for the case of unbounded interfaces, as seen in \cite{LZ13}.
+Furthermore, our method also works for the electromagnetic case, as shown in the next section, and for the case of unbounded interfaces (see \cite{LZ16}).